random-wizard/adventure-combat-engine/markdown/adventure-combat-engine.md

 and players decide that a Dwarf has discovered how to be a Mage, and that would make an interesting campaign, then go for it.

+## Humans

-**Humans:** Usually, the most common encountered creature in the fantasy world.
+Usually, the most common encountered creature in the fantasy world.
 Humans are around 5'10" tall.
 They can be any profession.
 They can add 1 point to any ability score they choose.

+## Dwarves

-**Dwarves:** Stocky and muscular, dwarves live in complex tunnels built under mountains.
+Stocky and muscular, dwarves live in complex tunnels built under mountains.
 Dwarves are around 4'6" tall.
 Dwarves are renown blacksmiths, stone masons, and gem crafting.
 Dwarves can only be warriors.
 They gain 1 point of STR, and 1 point of CON, but lose 1 point of DEX and 1 point of CHA.

 Dwarves have the ability to detect secret doors and traps related to stonework or metallurgy.
 Their base chance to detect is 50% + 3% per